MySQL's event_scheduler feature does not automatically activate events during failover.

 SLAVESIDE_DISABLED

-The server that becomes the new writer must change the status to ENABLE for each event.
+On the server where the new writer is located, you need to change the status to ENABLE for each event.

 SLAVESIDE_DISABLED

-If the event status is ENABLE on both the writer and replica, it will be executed on each server, and depending on the event processing content, replication may stop with an error.
+If the event status is ENABLE on both the writer and the replica, the event will be executed on each server, which may cause replication to stop with an error depending on the event's processing content.

 Reference URL

-Although event_scheduler seems useful, you should be careful when using it.
+The `event_scheduler` seems useful, but you need to be very careful when using it.